LKremer/showTree/README.md

                         works if the 9th (=last) column of the GFF contains the protein IDs
   -o OUTPUT_PATH, --output_path OUTPUT_PATH
-                        Path to the output image file (.PDF).
-Tree will be shown in a window if omitted -s SCALE_FACTOR, --scale_factor SCALE_FACTOR
+                        Path to the output image file.
+Must end with .PDF, .PNG or .SVG.
+Tree will be shown in a window if omitted
+  -s SCALE_FACTOR, --scale_factor SCALE_FACTOR
                         Horizontal scaling factor of the MSA (default: 1.0).
                         Decrease this value if your image is too wide!